 The course is the first stage in becoming an Environmental Health Practitioner (EHP).
-As an EHP you will be able to pursue a career in disciplines such as food safety, housing standards, health and safety, environmental protection and public health within local authorities or in the private sector (food industry, retail, consultancy, air and travel industry).
+As an EHP you will be able to pursue a career in areas such as food safety, housing, health and safety, environmental protection and public health within local authorities or in the private sector (food industry, retail, consultancy, government organisations and travel industry).
 Typically you could enjoy a varied career as a Chartered Environmental Health Practitioner working in one of over 400 local authorities although there are many other career options including:-

-Students gaining hands on experience using sophisticated envionmental noise monitoring equipment.
+Students gaining hands-on experience using sophisticated environmental noise monitoring equipment.

 At the end of this course you will be able to: